Modern SQL Features You Should Be Using in 2025

 Reports of International Institutions and Modern SQL Features (2025)

-1. UNESCO (United Nations Educational, Scientific and Cultural Organization)
+1. UNESCO (United Nations Educational, Scientific and Cultural Organisation)

 Use modern SQL features for data accuracy